reglue4go/docs/stringable/README.md

 ## Introduction

-The stringable package provides a fluent chainable object-oriented interface for working with string values.
+The stringable package provides an expressive chainable interface for working with string values.

 ```go
 package main